 Professional Development in Massachusetts

 The Department of Education in Massachusetts helps teachers improve their practice through the High Quality Professional Development (HQPD) initiative.
 Teachers are encouraged to review the HQPD and contact the state department of education through appropriate channels in order to ensure that their professional development goals are aligned with those of the state.

-Earn a Master's Degree and Meet the Requirements for Professional License Renewal
+Earn a Master's in Education or Teaching and Meet the Requirements for Professional License Renewal

-In addition to serving as a path to more and varied professional opportunities and a larger paycheck, a master's degree is a smart way to satisfy the professional development requirements for your Professional License.
+In addition to serving as a path to more and varied professional opportunities and a larger paycheck, a master's in education or teaching is a smart way to satisfy the professional development requirements for your Professional License.